Duchess Marie of Mecklenburg: First marriage

 Marie went to France, where she met Count George Jametel (1859–1944), the son of Ernest Jametel, a banker and patent medicine manufacturer, and nephew of the politician Count Gustave-Louis Jametel; he had received the Papal title of Count from Pope Leo XIII in 1886.
-The acquaintance proceeded at a brisk pace, and Marie and George were married on 22 June 1899, only one year after the birth of Marie's illegitimate child, at the insistence of her maternal grandmother Grand Duchess Augusta Caroline of Mecklenburg-Strelitz.
+The acquaintance proceeded at a brisk pace, and Marie and George were married on 22 June 1899, only one year after the birth of Marie's illegitimate child, at the insistence of her paternal grandmother Grand Duchess Augusta Caroline of Mecklenburg-Strelitz.
 The wedding was held at the Catholic Chapel of St. Elizabeth in Richmond Park, London, near White Lodge, the home of Marie's late great-aunt the Duchess of Teck.
 A second, Anglican wedding ceremony was held the same day at the Parish Church of Kew.
 Even though the marriage was morganatic, many members of Marie's family attended the wedding, including her grandparents, parents, and three siblings.
 The wedding breakfast was given by her great-uncle the Duke of Cambridge at Cambridge Cottage, Kew.

 Marie and George received a large financial settlement ($200,000) from Marie's father.
 They lived in the Faubourg St. Germain in Paris.
 They had two children: